mrotaru/data/javascript-prototypes/index.md

 ```

-## Implementing Classes with Prototypes
+## Implementing Classes with Function Objects

 Prototypes are often used "in the wild" to implement object-oriented patterns
 common in other languages.
 So you'd see something like this: